top of page

 A pilgrimage is a dedicated journey or time set aside for spiritual growth or renewal.
 With deep roots in our faith history, pilgrimages today vary widely.
 Some pilgrimage for a few hours, and some for a few days.
 What's important is your sense of purpose: to reconnect, revitalize, and renew your faith.

-National Shrine of Saint Rita of Cascia
+Relics are set out for pilgrims at the National Shrine of Saint Rita of Cascia

 Who Should Come?